 - 1. Remove the Optical adapter. - 2.
-Saturate an adapter cleaner with isopropyl alcohol and then insert it into the split sleeve of the adapter.
 Rotate the adapter cleaner in one direction while moving it back and forth.

-Check the ferrule diameter and use a cleaner only for the $\,\phi$ 1.25 mm or $\,\phi$ 2.5 mm adapter.
+Check the ferrule diameter and use a cleaner only for the φ 1.25 mm or φ 2.5 mm adapter.